Star Trek Lower Decks (LOW) Season 2

 I didn't want to turn this review into a rant, so I saved the one really irksome sub-plot for last.
 Yes, I acknowledge the motto of the series that crew members on the lower decks, just as in the TNG episode of the same name, are not let in on everything that is going on up on the bridge.
 Yes, I am very well aware of the many possibilities in Star Trek for someone to return from the dead, and I could add a few more methods to the ones in Rutherford's nightmare.
 Each of the two tropes should be allowed to be turned into a parody.
 No objections so far.

 Yet, I hate how Lower Decks stops being consequential and uses the cheapest possible reset button.
 Kenny is dead, but here he is again!
 It also diminishes Shaxs's sacrifice in "No Small Parts" if it is no problem to bring privileged bridge officers, unlike the lower ranks, back to life.
-Well, Tasha, Jadzia and Data were not that lucky.
-And it is awkward, rather than funny, how asking about Shaxs's resurrection is a taboo on the ship.
+Well, Captain Dayton and her crew were not that lucky.
+Or Tasha, Jadzia and Data.
+Or the millions of casualties of the Dominion War.
+The more I think about it, the more it upsets me how easily Shaxs could return.
+Also, it is awkward, rather than funny, how asking about Shaxs's resurrection is a taboo on the ship.
 I'm no fan of the "let's just not talk about it" trick to gloss over continuity errors anyway, but no matter whether it's a drama or a comedy, pulling it in such an existential matter is just indecent.
 This is all so wrong on so many levels!
 It also doesn't exactly help as a justification that a certain recent live-action Trek series repeatedly revives dead characters and repeatedly sweeps its own inconsistencies under the rug.
 I would have expected better from Lower Decks!

 "We'll Always Have Tom Paris" has its moments, as the characterizations, the visuals and the fun with strange sex toys and strange civilizations are concerned.
 But with a good plot about Tendi and Mariner on a cool girls' trip, a mediocre one that humbles Boimler while wasting Paris and a downright annoying one with Rutherford and the uncalled-for secrecy about the uncalled-for resurrection of Shaxs, this episode is overall below average.